Tuesday, 12 November 2024

 Can I say again: we do have some concerns around some other aspects that we can talk about when other bills come into this place, but in terms of making sure that our food safety regulations are adhered to and there are safety measures in place but that they are fair and businesses are not being unduly compromised or put at a disadvantage to support our agricultural industry, I think that all those in the industry should be applauded for the work they do in sometimes very trying circumstances when nature takes its path and it is out of their hands.
 They do a remarkable job in providing food, fibre and huge impacts to our economy.
 With those words, I will end my contribution there.

 David LIMBRICK (South-Eastern Metropolitan) (17:29): Well, it had to happen eventually – the libertarian gets up and talks about raw milk; what a cliché.
 If you know, you know.
 I am going to talk about raw milk even though there are other things in this bill.
 When I was a little boy, we used to live on a little farm out in Cranbourne – yes, there used to be lots of farms out in Cranbourne – and we had some cows.
 I still remember as a little boy milking the cow into the bucket, and we had a cream separator.
 We separated the cream, and on one occasion we made butter from it, which was actually delicious, and I remember drinking the milk.
 The idea that sharing that milk with the next-door neighbour would have led to my late father receiving a fine of tens of thousands of dollars, as proposed by this bill – frankly, I think my dear father would be turning in his grave, so there is no way in the world that I can support this.
+On some of the other things in this bill with regard to seafood licensing, the Libertarian Party will be supporting the opposition’s amendments there – they do provide an improvement, as outlined by Ms Crozier.
+But nevertheless, on the expansion of the penalty regime and the tightening down on raw milk, I just think that lots of people who live in country areas milk cows and they share this sort of thing, and the idea that they are going to be liable for these enormous fines is intolerable and I cannot support it.

 John BERGER (Southern Metropolitan) (17:31): I am pleased to contribute to the debate on the Agriculture and Food Safety Legislation Amendment Bill 2024.
 This bill will give Victorians confidence that the food we consume is safe to eat and also give members of the various agricultural industries peace of mind as they conduct their business.
 This will be achieved by strengthening the regulations across several agricultural industries and by making alterations to a series of acts to improve communication between food regulatory bodies.
 Agriculture is a major part of the Victorian economy, and our farmers are truly the backbone of our community.
 They should be incredibly proud of the work that they do.
 This bill will support their industry, whether it be dairy, seafood or livestock.
 By strengthening the legislation and regulations applying to these industries, every participant within the industry can be assured that they are safe from causing harm.
 This amendment bill will make changes to several acts.
 These include the Meat Industry Act 1993, the Seafood Safety Act 2003, the Dairy Act 2000 and the Food Act 1984.
 It is similar to recent amendment bills we have seen in the past relating to agricultural regulations in the state of Victoria.

 First, the bill amends the Meat Industry Act.
 It will introduce changes to confidentiality requirements.
 The updated confidentiality requirements are designed to allow easier information sharing under the Meat Industry Act and improve the efficiency of regulation in the industry.
 The bill provides who may share confidential information and under what circumstances that information may be shared.
 There are currently sections providing for circumstances under which confidential information controlled by the Meat Industry Act can be shared and how it must be handled.
 However, without these amendments the act does not specify exactly who is responsible and able to share and handle this information.
-These amendments establish that an official person who the confidentiality section of the act applies to is one of the following: officers or employees of the authority – i.e. the PrimeSafe inspectors who conduct audits or inspections; former members, officers or employees of the authority; and former inspectors.
+These amendments establish that an official person who the confidentiality section of the act applies to is one of the following: officers or employees of the authority – that is, the PrimeSafe inspectors who conduct audits or inspections; former members, officers or employees of the authority; and former inspectors.
 By including a clarification of who this section of the act applies to, the regulatory body will be more effective in its management of confidential information.

 Now that we have established who may use the information, how may the information be used as prescribed by the act?
 There are already specifications as to the disclosure of confidential information within the act; these amendments simply serve to further clarify the circumstances.
 Firstly, the information can be shared while performing functions under the Meat Industry Act or other relevant acts.
-Additionally disclosure of confidential information is allowed to public sector entities.
+Additionally, disclosure of confidential information is allowed to public sector entities.
 However, this disclosure is only permitted if it relates to the administration of laws affecting the individual whose information is being disclosed.
 Similarly, disclosure may be permitted on a case-to-case basis with the full consent of the individuals to whom the information applies.
 Information may be shared with bodies responsible for food safety regulations.
 It is vital these bodies can function at the highest level.
 This is a public safety measure.
 As public safety must always be the top priority, this bill also provides that information may be disclosed if it is used in combating a public health concern.
 Finally, disclosure is permitted in the context of court or tribunal proceedings or if ordered by the court or as required or authorised by this act or any other law.

 There are a couple of industries that I want to point out.
 There is the dairy industry.
 It is the backbone of many regional communities thanks to the employment and economic benefits it brings.
 Due to the $3 billion it brings into the Victorian economy, we should be incredibly proud of our dairy farmers in this state.
 Other industries that fall under the agriculture sector also contribute greatly to the Victorian economy and employ vast numbers of Victorians.
 For example, the horticultural industry produced nearly 2 million tonnes of fresh produce during the previous financial year.
 That was a quarter of Australia’s national fresh produce production.
 The nearly 2 million tonnes of fresh produce was worth almost $4 billion, but most importantly the industry supports over 14,000 jobs in our regional communities.
 As for our grain industry, 1940 specialist farms covering 3.5 million hectares produce 8.8 million tonnes of grain.
 In fact this industry has been growing, meaning we nearly outproduced New South Wales with half the land.
 The industry made around $4 billion last year and contributed 21 per cent of Victoria’s agricultural output.
 With nearly 10,000 jobs, the grain sector is just another example of how vital agriculture is to the economy.
 Every single agricultural sector in Victoria is a big revenue maker and big employer.
 The numbers alone reflect this.
 These numbers reflect an industry that needs regulatory support and legislative support like the bill before us.